 - Collections are groupings of products.
 You can add your product to a manual or automated collection.
 An automated collection will look out for products that meet the collection’s conditions.
 Click here is more information about automated collections.

 - Tags allow you keep organized on your backend by enabling to search for products in related groups.

 Your First Product is Now CompleteThat is all there is to creating products on a Shopify store.
 You now have the ability to create your entire collection of products!
 If you have any questions or want some advice, feel free to join this free community full of eCommerce Experts.

-Amanda is a Customer Success Associate here at ShopPad.
+Mandy is a Customer Success Specialist here at ShopPad.
 She loves to talk about sports 24/7, binge watch her favorite Netflix shows, and eating.
 She is currently looking for any friends that would join her at sport events.